nativesintech/MMIWG2S/README.md

-# MMIW AR Face Mesh App
+# MMIW AR Face Mesh App WOOOHOOOO This is fun

 ## Project
 Our goal is to bring awareness to MMIW through the use of augmented reality face meshing technology.
 Users will learn about MMIW and then be able to take a picture with the iconic red hand over their face.
 They will then be able to share that picture with whatever social media or device they choose.